Henry E. Cooper: Personal life and legacy

 He sold most of the atoll in 1922 to the Fullard-Leo family, who sold it to the Nature Conservancy in 2000.
 He retained ownership of the Home Islands at the southwestern tip of the atoll, and they are co-owned today by dozens of his descendants and others.
 His land title, passed to the Fullard-Leos and his own legatees, was confirmed by the U. S. Supreme Court in U.S. v.
 Fullard-Leo, 331 U.S. 256 (1947) after it was disputed by the U. S. military.
 The largest island of the group is called Cooper Island, despite a proposed name change to Samarang Island in 2003.
 The airstrip built in World War II is often called Cooper Airport.

 In his later years he was active in Freemasonry.
 In 1894 he joined Hawaiian Lodge No. 21, and organized Pacific Lodge No. 822, A.F. & A.M. under the Grand Lodge of Scotland through the then District Grand Lodge of Queensland, Australia.
 He served as its first Master in 1895 and again in 1896.
 Cooper also served as Deputy of the Orient of Hawaii for the Scottish Rite Bodies from 1896 to 1915.

 In 1897 he commissioned architect Charles William Dickey to build a stone house on his Mānoa land in California Mission Revival Style architecture.
-On May 1, 1907, he became a founding member and president of the board of regents of the University of Hawaii (then known as Hawaii College), and served until 1914.
-He selected the site in the Mānoa valley for the main campus, the University of Hawaii at Manoa.
+On May 1, 1907, he became a founding member and president of the board of regents of the University of Hawaiʻi (then known as Hawaii College), and served until 1914.
+He selected the site in the Mānoa valley for the main campus, the University of Hawaiʻi at Mānoa.

 He moved to Long Beach, California, to live with a daughter, where he died on May 15, 1929.

 Son Theodore graduated from Oahu College in 1908, and became an engineer constructing Fort Ruger in Honolulu.
 After working briefly for Bank of Hawaii, he enlisted to the United States Army Corps of Engineers and served in France during World War I. Son Alfred D. Cooper was a sugar planter in the Philippines, imprisoned by the Japanese in the Santo Tomas Internment Camp in World War II.

 Daughter Alice Cooper Bailey wrote several articles and books including two Dutch folk stories and a popular Hawaiian children's book Kimo in 1928.
 It ends with a climactic audience before a kindly Queen Liliʻuokalani of Hawaii (whom Bailey's father had in fact personally deposed and overthrown).
 She wrote a biography of Robert Louis Stevenson in 1966.
 She was part of a ceremony in 1948 marking the 50th anniversary of Hawaii's annexation, and was a benefactor of the ʻIolani Palace in Honolulu where Cooper had worked during the Republic of Hawaii period.
 His grandson Richard Briggs Bailey headed the world's first mutual fund, the Massachusetts Investors Trust fund.

 Twin daughters Irene and Ysabel married future U.S. Vice Admirals Olaf Mandt Hustvedt and James Pine.